kallaway/100-days-of-code/r3 - log.md

     Low accuracy, need to improve the accuracy
   ##### Link to Reference:
     ()

 # Day 17: 28th February, 2021
   ##### Today's progress:
+    Split into 3 and trained the mobilenet model
   ##### Thoughts:
+    Acuuracy is a little better but not as better
   ##### Link to Reference:
     ()